Liverpool: Education

 In Liverpool primary and secondary education is available in various forms supported by the state including secular, Church of England, Jewish, and Roman Catholic.
 Islamic education is available at primary level, but there is no secondary provision.

 One of Liverpool's important early schools was The Liverpool Blue Coat School; founded in 1708 as a charitable school.
+It is now a state grammar school.

 The Liverpool Blue Coat School is the top-performing school in the city with 100% 5 or more A*-C grades at GCSE resulting in the 30th best GCSE results in the country and an average point score per student of 1087.4 in A/AS levels.
 Other notable schools include Liverpool College founded in 1840 Merchant Taylors' School founded in 1620.
 Another of Liverpool's notable senior schools is St. Edward's College situated in the West Derby area of the city.
 Historic grammar schools, such as the Liverpool Institute High School and Liverpool Collegiate School—both closed in the 1980s—are still remembered as centres of academic excellence.
 Bellerive Catholic College is the city's top-performing non-selective school, based upon GCSE results in 2007.

 Liverpool has three universities: the University of Liverpool, Liverpool John Moores University and Liverpool Hope University.
 Edge Hill University, founded as a teacher-training college in the Edge Hill district of Liverpool, is now located in Ormskirk in South-West Lancashire.
 Liverpool is also home to the Liverpool Institute for Performing Arts (LIPA).

 The University of Liverpool was established in 1881 as University College Liverpool.
 In 1884, it became part of the federal Victoria University.
 Following a Royal Charter and Act of Parliament in 1903, it became an independent university, the University of Liverpool, with the right to confer its own degrees.
 It was the first university to offer degrees in biochemistry, architecture, civic design, veterinary science, oceanography and social science.